miguelpaz/jlab/morris_charts.md

 # Line chart with Morris.js

-[Morris.js](http://morrisjs.github.io/morris.js/) is an easy to use, free javascript library to create interactive line and bar charts with very little code[^As most similar tools, it is based in the D3.js library, with dependencies in Raphael.js and JQuery].
+[Morris.js](http://morrisjs.github.io/morris.js/) is an easy to use, free javascript library to create interactive line and bar charts with very little code.
+As most similar tools, it is based in the D3.js library, with dependencies in Raphael.js and JQuery.
 It was developed by [Olly Smith](https://twitter.com/olly_smith).

 The advantage of using this library is that you can customize a lot of aspects of your graphic using just one function and a few [well-documented](http://morrisjs.github.io/morris.js/lines.html) configuration options.
 Binding the data is also pretty easy, using the [json](http://www.json.org/) format.